 The General Partner will provide Messrs.
-Sheridan, Gallagher, and Rosback with cash benefits if we terminate the executive's employment without "cause" or if the executive terminates employment for "good reason" at any time within 2 years following a change in control of the General Partner, AmeriGas Partners or UGI.
+Gallagher, Rosback, and Sheridan with cash benefits if we terminate the executive's employment without "cause" or if the executive terminates employment for "good reason" at any time within 2 years following a change in control of the General Partner, AmeriGas Partners or UGI.
 "Cause" generally includes (i) misappropriation of funds, (ii) habitual insobriety or substance abuse, (iii) conviction of a crime involving moral turpitude, or (iv) gross negligence in the performance of duties, which gross negligence has had a material adverse effect on the business, operations, assets, properties or financial condition of the General Partner.
 "Good reason" generally includes a material diminution in authority, duties, responsibilities or base compensation; a material breach by the General Partner of the terms of the agreement; and substantial relocation requirements.
 If the events trigger a payment following a change in control, the benefits payable to Messrs.
-Sheridan, Gallagher, and Rosback will be as specified under his change in control agreement unless payments under the AmeriGas Severance Plan described above would be greater, in which case benefits would be provided under the AmeriGas Severance Plan.
+Gallagher, Rosback, and Sheridan will be as specified under his change in control agreement unless payments under the AmeriGas Severance Plan described above would be greater, in which case benefits would be provided under the AmeriGas Severance Plan.

-Benefits under this arrangement would be equal to 3 times Mr. Sheridan's base salary and annual bonus and 2 times the base salary and annual bonus of each of Messrs.
-Gallagher and Rosback.
+Benefits under this arrangement would be equal to 3 times Mr. Sheridan's base salary and annual bonus, 2.5 times Mr. Gallagher's base salary and annual bonus, and 2 times Mr. Rosback's base salary and annual bonus.
 Each named executive officer would also receive the cash equivalent of his target bonus, prorated for the number of months served in the fiscal year.
 In addition, Messrs.
-Sheridan, Gallagher, and Rosback are each entitled to receive a payment equal to the cost he would incur if he enrolled in the General Partner's medical and dental plans for 3 years in the case of Mr. Sheridan and 2 years in the case of the other AmeriGas executives (in each case less the amount he would be required to contribute for such coverage if he were an active employee).
+Gallagher, Rosback, and Sheridan are each entitled to receive a payment equal to the cost he would incur if he enrolled in the General Partner's medical and dental plans for 3 years in the case of Mr. Sheridan, 2.5 years in the case of Mr. Gallagher, and 2 years in the case of Mr. Rosback (in each case less the amount he would be required to contribute for such coverage if he were an active employee).
 Messrs.
-Sheridan, Gallagher, and Rosback would also receive their benefits under the AmeriGas SERP calculated as if he had continued in employment for 3 years as to Mr. Sheridan or 2 years, as to Messrs.
-Gallagher and Rosback.
+Sheridan, Gallagher, and Rosback would also receive their benefits under the AmeriGas SERP calculated as if they had continued in employment for 3 years as to Mr. Sheridan, 2.5 years as to Mr. Gallagher, or 2 years as to Mr. Rosback.
 In addition, outstanding performance units, stock units and dividend equivalents will only be paid for a qualifying termination of employment and will be paid in cash based on the fair market value of Common Units in an amount equal to the greater of (i) the target award, and (ii) the award amount that would have been paid if the measurement period ended on the date of the change in control, as determined by the Compensation/Pension Committee.
-For treatment of stock options, see "Grants of Plan-Based Awards Table - Fiscal 2016."
+For treatment of stock options, see "Grants of Plan-Based Awards Table - Fiscal 2018."

 AmeriGas Propane discontinued the use of a tax gross-up in November of 2010 and, as a result, the benefits for Messrs.
-Sheridan, Gallagher, and Rosback are not subject to a "conditional gross-up" for excise and related taxes in the event they would constitute "excess parachute payments," as defined in Section 280G of the Code.
+Gallagher, Rosback, and Sheridan are not subject to a "conditional gross-up" for excise and related taxes in the event they would constitute

+"excess parachute payments," as defined in Section 280G of the Code.